-Jeff Stiles enters his 14th season as the head coach of the Washington University in St. Louis men's and women's cross country programs, and his seventh as the head coach of the Bears' men's and women's track & field programs in 2014-15.
+Jeff Stiles enters his 17th season as the head coach of the Washington University in St. Louis men's and women's cross country programs, and his ninth as the head coach of the Bears' men's and women's track & field programs in 2017-18.

-In his 13 seasons at the helm of the Washington University men's and women's cross country programs, Stiles teams have combined to win 14 University Athletic Associaton (UAA) titles.
-The men's track & field team has won four UAA indoor titles and all six UAA outdoor championships during Stiles' tenure.
-In six seasons, the women's track & field team has won two UAA indoor and two UAA outdoor championships, including the 2014 outdoor title.
-For his efforts, Stiles has received UAA Cross Country Coaching Staff of the Year honors for each of his teams' 14 titles, and UAA Track & Field Coaching Staff of the Year accolades for all 14 of the Bears' indoor and outdoor conference titles won in his six years.
+In his 17 seasons at the helm of the WashU men's and women's cross country programs, Stiles' teams have combined to win 21 University Athletic Associaton (UAA) titles.
+The men's track & field team has won six UAA indoor titles and seven UAA outdoor championships during Stiles' tenure.
+In eight seasons, the women's track & field team has won four UAA indoor and four UAA outdoor championships.
+For his efforts, Stiles has received UAA Cross Country Coaching Staff of the Year honors 17 times, and UAA Track & Field Coaching Staff of the Year accolades for all 21 of the Bears' indoor and outdoor conference titles won in his eight years.

-The Washington University men's cross country team also got on the awards podium at the 2011 NCAA Championships, finishing in third place, which was the program's highest finish in school history.
-Two individuals earned All-America honors for Washington U. at the meet.
+The WashU men's cross country team also earned a spot on the awards podium at the 2011 NCAA Championships, finishing in third place, which was the program's highest finish in school history.
+Two individuals earned All-America honors for WashU at the meet.
 It marked the third year in a row the Bears placed both teams in the top-10 at the NCAA Championships.

-The success continued into the track & field seasons, where the Washington U. women recorded a third-place finish at the 2012 NCAA Division III Indoor Championships, equaling the highest finish in school history.
+The success continued into the track & field seasons, where the WashU women recorded a third-place finish at the 2012 NCAA Division III Indoor Championships, equaling the highest finish in school history.
 In addition, Tyler Jackson became the first men's track & field athlete in school history to win an indoor national championship as he raced to victory in the 60-meter hurdles.
 Overall, the Bears finished with five individual All-Americans and a national runner-up finish in the women's distance medley relay at the Indoor Championships.
-At the 2012 NCAA Outdoor Championships, Washington University had five student-athletes earn seven All-America honors.
-The women's team posted their second-highest finish in school history, tying for sixth place.
+At the 2012 NCAA Outdoor Championships, WashU had five student-athletes earn seven All-America honors.
+The women's team posted its second-highest finish in school history, tying for sixth place.

-This past season, the Bears had another outstanding season across the board.
-The men's cross country team won the University Athletic Association (UAA) title for the fourth year in a row, and the Bears had the top runners in both the men's and women's races for the second straight year.
+In 2013-14, the Bears had another outstanding season across the board.
+The men's cross country team won the UAA title for the fourth year in a row, and the Bears had the top runners in both the men's and women's races for the second straight year.
 The men's cross country team went on to finish fourth at the NCAA Championships, including All-America finishes for Kevin Sparks and Drew Padgett, the program's second-highest finish in school history.
 The women's cross country team also qualified for the NCAA Championships, and Lucy Cheadle raced to her third straight All-America finish by placing fifth overall.

-In 2012-13, the Washington University men's cross country team posted its third-highest finish in school history - fifth place - at the NCAA Division III Cross Country Championships, led by Kevin Sparks' fourth-place finish.
-Sparks' fourth-place showing marked the highest individual finish in WUSTL men's cross country history, and made him just the third runner in school history to finish in the top-10.
-The Washington U. women posted a sixth-place finish at the 2013 NCAA Division III Indoor Track & FIeld Championships, after the four qualifiers earned All-America honors in all five events in which they competed.
+In 2012-13, the WashU men's cross country team posted its third-highest finish in school history - fifth place - at the NCAA Division III Cross Country Championships, led by Kevin Sparks' fourth-place finish.
+Sparks' fourth-place showing marked the highest individual finish in WashU men's cross country history, and made him just the third runner in school history to finish in the top-10.
+The WashU women posted a sixth-place finish at the 2013 NCAA Division III Indoor Track & Field Championships, after the four qualifiers earned All-America honors in all five events in which they competed.
 During the outdoor track & field season, Stiles and his assistant coaches were named the UAA Men's Outdoor Track & Field Coaching Staff of the Year for the fourth year in a row after leading the Bears to their fifth straight team title.

-In 13 seasons, Stiles has coached 25 student-athletes to cross country All-America honors.
-In just six seasons at the helm of the men's and women's track & field programs, Stiles has coached 54 individuals and four relay teams to All-America finishes, including four individual national champions.
-Stiles' teams have also excelled in the classroom, producing 14 Academic All-Americans.
+In 16 seasons, Stiles has coached 34 student-athletes to cross country All-America honors.
+In just eight seasons at the helm of the men's and women's track & field programs, Stiles has coached 84 individuals and 10 relay teams to All-America finishes, including nine individual national champions.
+Stiles' teams have also excelled in the classroom, producing 22 Academic All-Americans.
 Elizabeth Phillips, the first three-time NCAA Elite 89 Award winner in the history of the award, was also named the 2012 Division III Women's Cross Country/Track& Field Academic All-America of the Year, as well as the 2012-13 NCAA Woman of the Year.
+Lucy Cheadle was selected as the 2015 Division III Women's Cross Country/Track & Field Academic All-America of the Year, while also earning an NCAA Today's Top 10 Award and being a Top-30 Finalist for the 2014-15 NCAA Woman of the Year.

 The 2008-09 academic year marked Stiles' first as the head cross country and track & field coach.
-The Washington University women's track & field team won the UAA Indoor Championship, and the men's and women's squads each captured the team title at the conference's outdoor meet.
-The WU women went on to place fifth at the 2009 NCAA Division III Championships, marking the highest finish at the NCAA Outdoor meet in school history.
+The WashU women's track & field team won the UAA Indoor Championship, and the men's and women's squads each captured the team title at the conference's outdoor meet.
+The WashU women went on to place fifth at the 2009 NCAA Division III Championships, marking the highest finish at the NCAA Outdoor meet in school history.

-Both the Washington U. men's and women's cross country squads placed in the top-10 at the 2009 NCAA Division III Championships, marking the first time in school history both teams accomplished the feat.
-The WU men placed seventh and the women's team came in 10th, also winning the UAA title, the 10th in school history.
+Both the WashU men's and women's cross country squads placed in the top-10 at the 2009 NCAA Division III Championships, marking the first time in school history both teams accomplished the feat.
+The WashU men placed seventh and the women's team came in 10th, also winning the UAA title, the 10th in school history.